szstonelee/gointernal/func.md

 [Error handling and Go](https://blog.golang.org/error-handling-and-go)

-http.Handle()
+Check: http.Handle()

-I have different idea about the http.HandleFunc in the 'Error Handling and Go', code could look like this
+I have different idea about the http.HandleFunc in the 'Error Handling and Go'.

+Code could look like this

 ```
 func init() {